astuder/lightroom-map-fix/README.md

 Failing to protect your Google Maps API key may lead to unexpected charges to your Google Cloud account.

-**WARRANTY VOID!
+> **WARRANTY VOID!
 We are NOT responsible for breaking your Lightroom installation.
 We are NOT responsible for any charges on your Google Cloud account.**

 ## Step-by-step Procedure

 This procedure was developed and tested with Lightroom 6.14 on Windows 10.

 Users reported that this also works with:
-- Lightroom 6.14 Windows 8.1
-- Lightroom 6.14 Windows 7 Enterprise 64bit
+- Lightroom 6.14 Windows 7, 8, 10 and 11
 - Lightroom 6.14 Mac

 Currently the patch DOES NOT work with Lightroom 5.x ([issue #8](https://github.com/astuder/lightroom-map-fix/issues/8)) or Lightroom 7.x ([issue #10](https://github.com/astuder/lightroom-map-fix/issues/10)).
 Please let us know if you make any progress on these versions by commenting in the open issues.

-A big Thank You! to everyone that contributed with their feedback!
+A big Thank You! to everyone that contributed with their research and feedback!

 ### 1. Create your personal Google Maps API key

-You need to create your personal Google Maps API key.
+You need to create your personal Google Maps API key to replace Adobe's.

 The first section in [this guide](https://developers.google.com/maps/documentation/javascript/get-api-key) will take you through the process.
 If you don't already have an account on the Google Cloud, this will also include creating the account and entering the billing details.